 - To ease business administration.

-HMRC will then present you with the quarterly and monthly VAT return deadline options available to you.
+HMRC will then present you with the new quarterly and monthly VAT return deadline options available to you.

-This is a paper form that you need to use if you want to notify HMRC of changes to certain details of a VAT registered business including:
+You can change your VAT return date by completing a form VAT484 form and posting it to HMRC.
+A VAT 484 is a paper form that you can find online to use if you want to notify HMRC of changes to certain details of a VAT registered business including:

 - Bank details

 The VAT484 form can be downloaded online and then printed off.
 It needs to be signed by a registered person of the business.
 For example, a Director or sole proprietor if you are self-employed.

 Once you have completed your VAT484 form, you’ll need to post the form back to HMRC at:

 6. What Happens If You Miss Your VAT Return Deadlines?

 If you miss your online VAT return deadline and/or VAT payment date, then HMRC considers you in default.
 When you are in default there are two types of penalties HMRC can charge you a combination of surcharges and penalties.

 Surcharges are a fixed percentage penalty based on business turnover for late or missed VAT returns and VAT payments.
 Penalties are charged for errors, mistakes and inaccuracies.